A solution to the mystery of the sub-harmonic series via a linear model of the cochlea: Parameters for simulations

-\begin{itemize} \item From \cite{enciclopedia} we take $L=35mm$.
-Notice that in most literature (as for instance in \cite{nobili2003}) $L$ is normalized to 1.
+Our main references are \citep{enciclopedia} and \citep{nobili2003}.
+Let us start with $L$ and $\ell$. \begin{itemize} \item From \citep{enciclopedia} we take $L=35mm$.
+Notice that in most literature (as for instance in \citep{nobili2003}) $L$ is normalized to 1.
 We make this normalization in the following as well.
-Notice that with this choice $k_\rho,k_T,k_\gamma$ become adimensional.

-\item Concerning $\ell$ we refer to \cite{enciclopedia}, where $\ell=0.21mm$ at the base $(x=0)$ and $\ell=0.36mm$.
-Since we are working under (A0), we are going to fix $\ell=0.29$mm$=2.9 \times 10^{-4}$m independently of $x$.\\[2mm] \end{itemize} Concerning the other parameters, we first present (Section \ref{s-parameters-original}) a set of parameters deduced from \cite{nobili2003} (see Appendix A for the precise comparison between our model and the model of NOBILI).
-We then slightly modify them to have a more reasonable range of frequencies $[\xi(1)/(2\pi),\xi(0)/(2\pi)]$ and to fit (A03) (see Section \ref{s-parameters-modif+A03}).
+Notice that with this choice $k_\rho,k_T,k_\gamma$ become adimensional. \item Concerning $\ell$ we refer to \citep{enciclopedia}, where $\ell=0.21mm$ at the base $(x=0)$ and $\ell=0.36mm$.
+Since we are working under {\bf (A0)}, we are going to fix $\ell=0.29$mm$=2.9 \times 10^{-4}$m independently of $x$.\\[2mm] \end{itemize} We collect two possible choices for the other parameters in Table~\ref{t-parameters-original}.
+The first one is directly deduced from \citep{nobili2003} and the second one is a modification of the first one to have a more reasonable range of frequencies and to fit {\bf (A03)}.
+See the following sections for the details on how these parameters have been deduced and modified.

-\subsection{Parameters directly deduced from \cite{nobili2003}}
+\subsection{Parameters directly deduced from \citep{nobili2003}}